-During times of financial hardship, it makes sense to cover essential living expenses like food, your rent payment, or a mortgage before you worry about other bills.
+During times of financial hardship, it makes sense to cover essential living expenses such as food, rent, or a mortgage before you worry about other bills.
 There may even come a time when credit card payments need to be pushed to the back burner.
-If you could just get some breathing room with your bills for a few months, you could pick back up with repayment where you started.
+If you could get some breathing room with your bills for a few months, you could pick up payments where you left off.

-Unfortunately, skipping your credit card payments can damage your credit score.
-Not only that, but you could wind up paying exorbitant late fees, and your debt isn’t going away on its own.
+Unfortunately, skipping your credit card payments can damage your credit score, and you could wind up paying substantial late fees—while your debt continues to grow.

-With that being said, it’s possible your credit card issuer might be willing to let you defer payments on your credit cards for a limited time due to the financial impacts of COVID-19.
-Card issuer programs vary, but you may be surprised at the assistance you can receive just for asking.
+However, your credit card issuer might be willing to let you defer payments on your credit cards for a limited time if you're experiencing financial hardship.
+Card issuers' programs vary, but you may be surprised at the assistance you can receive if you ask.

 Credit Card Deferment vs. Credit Card Forbearance

 For the most part, current credit card assistance programs come in the form of deferment or forbearance.